microsoft/vscode-docs/docs/python/debugging.md

 1. Remote computer: open the port you wish to use for debugging in the appropriate firewall or other networking configuration.

 1. Remote computer: there are two ways to specify how to attach to the remote process.
-Due note that you may need to specify the remote computer's private IP address, if applicable (Linux VMs on Azure, for example, have both a public and private address).
+Do note that you may need to specify the remote computer's private IP address, if applicable (Linux VMs on Azure, for example, have both a public and private address).
 If you use the public IP address, you might see the error "Cannot assign requested address".

-   1. in the source code, add the following lines, replacing *address* with the remote computer's IP address and port number (IP address 1.2.3.4 is shown here for illustration only).
+   1. In the source code, add the following lines, replacing *address* with the remote computer's IP address and port number (IP address 1.2.3.4 is shown here for illustration only).

         ```python
         import ptvsd